zavalab/ADAM_Documentation/dashboard_new_model.md

 <img src="Pictures\Dashboard_tutorials\new_model\step2.png">

 <p>
-    For this example, we will be using the files located at
-<a href="https://github.com/ADAM-Development/ADAM_Documentation/tree/main/Downloadable_content/example_custom_model">this link</a>.
     After uploading the example supply file, the model should look like this:
 </p>

 <img src="Pictures\Dashboard_tutorials\new_model\step2_data.png">